 Project Safe Place is a national crisis prevention program for children and teens, provided in eastern Missouri by Youth in Need.
-If a young person needs help for any reason, he or she can go to any business displaying the yellow and black Safe Place sign, including all QuikTrips, YMCAs and St. Charles City-County Libraries, and most fire departments.
+If a young person needs help for any reason, they can go to any business displaying the yellow and black Safe Place sign, including any CCFR fire station, all QuikTrips, YMCAs, St. Charles City-County Libraries, and most fire departments.

 Why would a young person need Safe Place help?